 Better acceptance of the disease by the patient and better monitoring of treatments

 Return to work faster (reduction of disability premiums and family pressure)

-Numerous studies demonstrate from a clinical and economic view point the importance of an accurate and fast diagnosis in order to limit the severity of the disease.
+Numerous studies demonstrate from a clinical and economic view point the importance of an accurate and fast diagnosis earlier in the progression of the disease, in order to limit its severity.

 Patient stabilisation in the first five years is closely correlated with a better long-term prognosis.